docQodly/docs/docs/concepts/orda/data.md

 ### Entity selections and Storage attributes

-All storage attributes (text, number, boolean, date) are available as properties of entity selections as well as entities.
+All storage attributes (text, number, boolean, date) are available as properties of entity selections as well as of entities.
 When used in conjunction with an entity selection, a scalar attribute returns a collection of scalar values.
 For example:

 ```4d
+ var locals : cs.PersonSelection
+ var localEmails : Collection
- $locals:=ds.Person.query("city = :1";"San Jose") //entity selection of person
+ locals=ds.Person.query("city = :1","San Jose") //entity selection of person
- $localEmails:=$locals.emailAddress //collection of email addresses (strings)
+ localEmails=locals.emailAddress //collection of email addresses (strings)
 ```

-This code returns in *$localEmails* a collection of email addresses as strings.

 ### Entity selections and Relation attributes

-In addition to the variety of ways you can query, you can also use rel                                ation attributes as properties of entity selections to return new entity selections.
+In addition to the variety of ways you can query, you can also use relation attributes as properties of entity selections to return new entity selections.
 For example, consider the following structure:

 ![](img/structure6.png)

 ```4d
+ var myParts : cs.PartSelection
+ var myInvoices : cs.InvoiceSelection
- $myParts:=ds.Part.query("ID < 100") //Return parts with ID less than 100
+ myParts=ds.Part.query("ID < 100") //Return parts with ID less than 100
- $myInvoices:=$myParts.invoiceItems.invoice
+ myInvoices=myParts.invoiceItems.invoice
-  //All invoices with at least one line item related to a part in $myParts
+  //All invoices with at least one line item related to a part in myParts
 ```

-The last line will return in *$myInvoices* an entity selection of all invoices that have at least one invoice item related to a part in the entity selection *$myParts*.
+The last line will return in *myInvoices* an entity selection of all invoices that have at least one invoice item related to a part in the entity selection *myParts*.
 When a relation attribute is used as a property of an entity selection, the result is always another entity selection, even if only one entity is returned.
 When a relation attribute is used as a property of an entity selection and no entities are returned, the result is an empty entity selection, not null.

 ### Shareable or alterable entity selections

-An entity selection can be **shareable** (readable by multiple processes, but not alterable after creation) or **alterable** (supports the [`.add()`](API/EntitySelectionClass.md#add) function, but only usable by the current process).
+An entity selection can be **shareable** (readable by multiple processes, but not alterable after creation) or **alterable** (supports the [`.add()`](../../language/EntitySelectionClass.md#add) function, but only usable by the current process).

 #### Properties